-Supported by the Humane Studies Fellowship from the Institute for Humane Studies (IHS)
+Supported by the Institute for Humane Studies (IHS)

 Drawing on matched employer–employee data from Denmark, we study the role of early employers in the labor market integration of refugees.
 First, using the two-way fixed effects model of Abowd, Kramarz, and Margolis (1999), we estimate firm-specific wage premia that we use as a proxy for workplace quality.
 Second, we leverage the role of social connections and a dispersal policy implemented between 1986 and 1998, which quasi-randomly allocated refugees across municipalities, to obtain exogenous variation in their exposure to the quality of first potential employers.
-We find that placement in a municipality where, at arrival, co-ethnics are employed by high-quality employers has positive and statistically significant effects on refugees' employment and earnings for up to ten years.
-We also present a set of novel stylized facts on refugees and the firm ladder, highlighting the lasting influence of first employers for this group of workers and discussing potential issues for two-way fixed effects models.
-Our results suggest that policymakers should consider the type of employers offering jobs to refugees as an additional determinant of their success in host countries.
-Incorporating our insights in a data-driven algorithm to optimally match refugees with Danish municipalities leads to a 46% increase in short-run employment probability relative to the status quo dispersal policy.
+We find that placement in a municipality where, at arrival, co-nationals are employed by high-quality employers has positive and statistically significant effects on refugees' employment and earnings for up to ten years.
+We also present a set of novel stylized facts on refugees and the firm ladder, highlighting the lasting influence of first employers for this group of workers and discussing potential implications for two-way fixed effects models.
+Incorporating our insights into a data-driven algorithm to optimally match refugees with Danish municipalities leads to a 46% increase in short-run employment probability relative to the status quo dispersal policy.
+Our results imply that the type of employers available upon refugees' first entry is an important determinant of their success in host countries.

 This article revives and enhances the factor-supply approach to estimate the effects of changes in the supply of immigrants on national wages and employment of US natives.
 We introduce three novelties: (i) the use, and test of validity, of a skill-based shift-share for immigrants and a demographic predictor for natives, as instruments for labor supply changes; (ii) the implementation of a simple model and estimation of the impact of immigration on natives' labor supply, measured by the employment-population ratio; and (iii) an analysis of native occupational specialization and upgrading that can explain those effects.
 We find a significant elasticity of complementarity between US natives and immigrants, which boosts natives' relative wages, as well as a positive employment response of natives to immigrants.
 Both are consistent with significant occupational task-complementarity and upgrading, which we also find in the data.
 We calculate that immigration over the period 2000-2023 increased the wages of non-college-educated natives by 2.6 to 3.4%, the average wage of natives by 0.6 to 0.7%, and had no significant effect on native college-educated wages.